Central Catholic High School

 Christine Wehnes, M.Ed. - Moderator

-Eligibility: Open to students in grades 9-12; interview required; must receive approval from moderator.
+Eligibility: Open to students in grades 11 & 12; application & interview required; must receive approval from moderator.

-Responsibilities: Must be willing to meet deadlines; conduct interviews; write copy and captions; take photographs as needed at major school events; design layouts using E-Design.
+Responsibilities: Must be willing to take photographs, as needed, at major school events; Must attend quarterly planning meetings.

 cwehnes@cmlions.org